 ...I just mean STRIVING FOR EXCELLENCE IN SOMETHING ELSE.

 INSTEAD of going straight down to the bottom of the chairlift on the groomed ski run after skiing through the gates, I’d deek into the trees with a couple of the boys ( no—no—it’s not what you think! --It just always happened to be that the boys were the most dialed--- the best skiers with the greatest desire to challenge themselves , on skis and bikes – and we’d pick our way down the cliffs and shred the deep pow! – the deep, untracked powder snow that no tourist in their right mind would ever bother to seek out.
-And let me tell you – I was determined to progess at that style of skiing too.
+And let me tell you – I was determined to progress at that style of skiing too.

 Little did I know, this would be eqaully valuable prep for the sport that I would one day represent my country in – skicross